 The BCP will not usually contact you directly.

 Banned exports or movements of HRFNAO from GB to EU or NI

 You will not be able to export to EU or or move NI products listed in regulations:

-If you're moving HRFNAO from GB to NI, you will not require official certification, such as export health certificates, phytosanitary certificates or marketing standards certification.
+If you’re an authorised trader moving HRFNAO from GB to NI, you do not need official certification, such as export health certificates, phytosanitary certificates or marketing standards certification.

-The following conditions will be attached to these arrangements:
+The following conditions are attached to these arrangements: